aimaheadheart/aimaheadheart.github.io/_tabs/publications.md

 ## Recent Papers

+- Racial and Ethnic Disparities in Epidural Blood Patch Utilization Among Obstetric Patients in the United States: A Nationwide Analysis, 2016-2020 (In Press)
 - [Large Language Models for Healthcare Data Augmentation: An Example on Patient-Trial Matching](https://arxiv.org/abs/2303.16756)
 - [Does synthetic data generation of llms help clinical text mining?](https://arxiv.org/abs/2303.04360)
 - [FERI: A Multitask-based Fairness Achieving Algorithm with Applications to Fair Organ Transplantation](https://arxiv.org/pdf/2310.13820.pdf)